Nebraska Supreme Court: Salaries

+As of January 2025, the associate justices and chief justice earn $225,055.35 annually.

 History of the court

 1850s to 1970s

 Nebraska's original Supreme Court, referred to as the Territorial Supreme Court, was established following the Kansas–Nebraska Act in May 1854.
 Fifteen male judges comprised the bench of the Territorial Supreme Court.
 During the seventy-one years between 1867, when Nebraska became a state, to 1938 a total of thirty-seven judges sat on the Nebraska Supreme Court.
 The original total of a bench of fifteen was reduced to three.
 The three Supreme Court judges also served simultaneously as district court judges at the time of Nebraska's statehood.
 The Nebraska constitution was then amended in 1908 to include a bench of six associate justices and one chief justice.
 The chief justice position would be held by the justice with the least amount of time remaining in his term.
 The judges were originally chosen by partisan election.
 In 1908 this was later amended to a nonpartisan election.
 Currently the Nebraska Supreme Court justices are elected by way of a modified Missouri Plan.